mpapenbr/iracelog-ansible-server-setup/README.md

 Enter the data into the vault variables.

 Now is good time to order the domain at netcup.
 Enter the domain setup You don't need to do anything else, the following setup will take care about.
-Just make sure you enter the domain in `group_vars/all/vars.yml` for the key *main_domain*.
+Just make sure you enter the domain in `group_vars/all/vault_vars` for the key *vault_main_domain*.

 Once the domain is available (this may take some time, check this via netcup adminstration) you can proceed with the next steps.